jdenoc/migration-money-tracker/README.md

 ##Setup
 - Make sure that the database `jdenoc_money_tracker` has been created.
+    - Renaming database is optional.
+Be sure to update the database name in [phinx.yml](phinx.yml)
+- Get database username & password and assign them to the appropriate `user` and `pass` YAML variables in [phinx.yml](phinx.yml)
-- To run all migrations: `phinx migrate`
+- To run all migrations: `phinx migrate -t 0`
+    - If you intend to use the production values, use the following command instead: `phinx migrate -e production -t 0`